MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 <p align="justify">The SSDT is an ACPI decriptor table.
 It is encoded in AML in exactly the same way as the DSDT.
 It acts as a supplement to the DSDT.</p>

 Full information on DSDT and SSDT can be found at the link provided.
-Refer [DSDT](https://wiki.osdev.org/DSDT#:~:text=DSDT%20stands%20for%20Differentiated%20System,IRQ%20mappings%20and%20power%20management.) dan [SSDT](https://wiki.osdev.org/SSDT#:~:text=The%20SSDT%20is%20an%20ACPI,a%20supplement%20to%20the%20DSDT.)
+Refer [DSDT](https://wiki.osdev.org/DSDT#:~:text=DSDT%20stands%20for%20Differentiated%20System,IRQ%20mappings%20and%20power%20management.) and [SSDT](https://wiki.osdev.org/SSDT#:~:text=The%20SSDT%20is%20an%20ACPI,a%20supplement%20to%20the%20DSDT.)

 **DSDT vs SSDT Patching**